 The afternoon is at leisure:explore the city further, or to shop for souvenirs and enjoy the city on your own.

 21:30 Transfer to the train station where you board the world-famous Trans-Siberian railway (please note tickets are not included in the ride cost, we can help you buy these separately).
-You will take a late train, at 23:45, and set off across the vast Russian landscape.
+The exact train departure will depend on ticket availability.
+You may take a late train, at 23:45, and set off across the vast Russian landscape.

 Day 3,4 and 5

 You will spend the next 3 days on the train, but don’t worry, you won’t get bored.
 Watching the incredible panoramas slide past you begin get a feeling for the immensity of this country.
 The taiga becomes pretty mesmerising as you pass through forests of larch, silver fir, pine and birch.
 In the clearings you will spot villages that could be straight out of a Levitan painting.
 Life in these little pockets must be completely different to the city you have left behind.
-It is strongly recommended that you book 1st class tickets for the train, this will give you a closed compartment with 2 bunk beds giving you some privacy and a quiet space when you want one.
-Second class tickets are in the open common area, where the beds are folded into seats during the day.
-Food is not included with the ticket but there is a restaurant car on board and you can often buy food at the stations when the train stops along the way.
+It is strongly recommended that you book 1st or 2nd class tickets for the train and not 3rd class.
+A first class ticket is not available on all trains but when available will give you a closed compartment with 2 bunk beds giving you some privacy and a quiet space when you want one.
+Second class tickets are in a compartment with 4 berths, here the lower berths (a little more) are the best.
+Third class tickets gives triple layer berths in an open common area, where the beds are folded into seats during the day.
+Food is not included withany tickets but there is a restaurant car on board and you can often buy food at the stations when the train stops along the way.
 Make sure you know how long the stop is though and don’t walk too far – you don’t want the train to leave without you!

 On the way to Irkutsk the train crosses the Ural Mountains, the natural divide between Europe and Asia.
 Keep an eye out for the white obelisk which marks this boundary.
 The train snakes it’s way through the heavily logged Sayan Mountains as you chat to your fellow travellers, play cards, and generally rediscover life without the internet.